databricks/terraform-provider-databricks/docs/resources/notebook.md

 -> **Note** Notebook on Databricks workspace would only be changed, if Terraform stage did change.
 This means that any manual changes to managed notebook won't be overwritten by Terraform, if there's no local change to notebook sources.
 Notebooks are identified by their path, so changing notebook's name manually on the workspace and then applying Terraform state would result in creation of notebook from Terraform state.

-The size of a notebook source code must not exceed few megabytes.
+The size of a notebook source code must not exceed a few megabytes.
 The following arguments are supported:

 * `path` -  (Required) The absolute path of the notebook or directory, beginning with "/", e.g. "/Demo".
 * `source` - Path to notebook in source code format on local filesystem.
 Conflicts with `content_base64`.